Duke Raleigh Hospital: Emergency Room

 We provide care for injuries including falls, motor vehicle accidents and gunshot wounds.
 Patients who need complex specialty care may be assessed and stabilized by the emergency department medical staff, then transported to Duke University Hospital or WakeMed Hospital, when needed, through Duke LifeFlight and other emergency transport services.
 We also accept transfers from other facilities for care related to stroke as we are the only primary stroke center in Wake County.

 Wait times are a concern in any emergency department.
 How quickly one is seen is dependent on many factors.
 During peak emergency times, an emergency department provider is stationed at the emergency room registration area to perform a medical screening exam and initiate care upon patients’ arrival.

 Heart and Stroke Care

-- As an Advanced Thrombectomy-Capable Stroke Center, we are trained in the latest procedures and technology, and offer the highest level of specialized stroke care from the second you arrive in the emergency room.
+- As a Joint Commission-certified Primary Stroke Center, we are trained in the latest procedures and technology, and offer the highest level of specialized stroke care from the second you arrive in the emergency room.

 - Our efforts to improve cardiac care include an emergency response protocol for heart attack that ensures patients receive life-saving treatment as quickly as possible.

 Additional Emergency Department Areas